 This ticket is meant to highlight such issue and find a solution together.

 One possible way to tackle the problem consists in a distinction between RStudio machines, having the ones behind Prototyping Environments point to the Prototyping packages list, while the ones behind Production Environments points to the other set.
 Is it a viable escamotage?
 Do you have any other ideas?

-#2 Updated by Roberto Cirillo about 1 year ago
+#2 Updated by Roberto Cirillo over 1 year ago

 I think it is the right way for avoiding this kind of issue.
 The proto instances could be named with the "-proto" suffix in order to better understand if an instance is synchronized with the proto repository or the production repository. @firstname.lastname@example.org what do you think?

-#3 Updated by Andrea Dell'Amico about 1 year ago
+#3 Updated by Andrea Dell'Amico over 1 year ago

 It's doable, the R packages management is the same on both the dataminer and rstudio servers.